microsoft/pxt-adafruit/docs/about.md

 ## Blocks or JavaScript

-The student can program the BBC micro:bit using [visual blocks](http://www.github.com/Google/blockly) or JavaScript.
+The student can program the BBC micro:bit using Blocks or JavaScript.

 ```blocks
 basic.showString("Hi!");